e2vinodj/Claim_Terminations/chapter2.md

 Type the `?` in front of the function name like `?library()` in the R console to read the R documentation.
 You can do this for any function.

 - Read the comments and the code.

-In these exercises first click on the "RUN CODE" button to run the Code and Observe the results.
+- In this chapter, - First select sections of the code by highlight them.
+Then click on the "RUN CODE" button to run the Code in small batches.
+Observe the results printed in the console and then proceed to next section of the code.
+Make sure you are selecting the complete R statement, as one R statement can span multiple lines.

+- Feel free to type R codes in the Console to test or perform other tasks.

-- Press the button 'Submit Answers' when you are ready to go to next exercise.
+- Press the 'Submit Answers' button, after you have run the complete code and is ready to go to the next exercise.

 `@sample_code`
 ```{r}